railsuser2014/openobject-doc-book-en/4/4_12_Services/index.rst

  *This chapter focuses on the management of contracts, and the services associated with that.
- The complete process of managing services is studied here: from defining prices and contracts to automatically invoicing the services, through planning and the treatment of additional costs such as expense receipts.*
+ The complete process of managing services is studied here: from defining prices and contracts to automatically invoicing the services through planning, and the treatment of additional costs such as expense receipts.*

 For this chapter you should start with a fresh database that includes demo data,